fight233/DThouse_cxd/src/kit/taos-tools/taosdump-user-manual.md

 ## Introduction

-taosdump is a tool application to support dump out data from the running TDengine server or cluster and restore the dumped data into a running TDengine server or cluster.
+taosdump is a tool application to support dump out data from the running DThouse server or cluster and restore the dumped data into a running DThouse server or cluster.

 taosdump can be used to dump the database(s), super table(s), or normal table(s) as the logical unit to backup. taosdump can backup specified data